Galphimia glauca [gal-FIM-ee-uh, GLOCK-uh] is a member of the Malpighia family and is commonly called Thryallis or Rain of Gold.

 Light and Temperature

-Although Thryallis can tolerate shade, this sun-loving plant performs best in full sun.
+Although Thryallis plant can tolerate morning shade and afternoon sun, this sun-loving plant performs best in full sun with at least 6 to 8 hours of direct sun each day.

-When temperatures drop to 25° degrees Fahrenheit (-4° C), the plant will die back to the ground; however, the roots will survive (especially if well mulched before winter commences).
+When temperatures drop to 25° degrees Fahrenheit (-4° C), the Thryallis bush will die back to the ground; however, the roots will survive (especially if well mulched before winter commences).

 Generally, thryallis blooms during summer and fall, but in the warmer areas of the state, you may enjoy the flowers year-round.
 When spring arrives, the plant will quickly regrow.